Responsible Light at Night for Local Governments

 Outdoor lighting ordinances, bylaws, and other community policies can help mitigate light pollution and negative impacts on wildlife, address light and energy equity issues, and provide guidance to help select products that meet the community’s needs.
 Written policies that specify what type of light is acceptable during nighttime hours clarifies expectations for product selection and verification.
 Read more about lighting ordinances here.

-The DLC is in the process of creating resources to help local governments develop and implement a successful dark sky policy or ordinance.
-Issues to be addressed include:
+We are also is in the process of creating additional resources to help local governments develop and implement a successful dark sky policy or ordinance.
+You can start by watching the video below.

 Start here for an overview of existing lighting ordinances in the US and Canada today.
 Subscribe to the DLC newsletter below to be notified when these resources become available!